EricRops/human-chess-engine/README.md

 - Human vs chess engine (ex: Stockfish)
 - Human vs Artificial Intelligence (if you want to lose real bad.
 Ex: Google DeepMind's AlphaZero)

-However, I wanted new way to play: to play against all the humans that have ever played before.
+However, I wanted a new way to play: to play against all the humans that have ever played before.

 ## Solution
 Play chess against a historic database!
 The user makes their move.